 The goal in cataract surgery is to restore sharp vision by removing the clouded lens.
 This alone will sharpen vision unless astigmatism is also causing blurred vision.
 Toric IOL lenses are designed to improve vision without glasses as much as possible allowing patients to choose additional vision correction options.

-During cataract surgery, Dr. Maloney can insert either a standard lens or a Toric lens with no change in surgical procedure.
+During cataract surgery, Dr. Maloney or Dr. Shamie can insert either a standard lens or a Toric lens with no change in surgical procedure.
 Patients can correct two vision problems in one surgery.
 This removes the overall risks associated with having two separate surgeries and increases the benefits attached to cataract surgery.

 Frequently Asked Toric Lenses Questions